Schuschu92/hello-world/README.md

 # hello-world

 Hi
-My name is Dzafer (pronounced as Jaffa) and live in austria.
+My name is Dzafer (pronounced as Jaffa) and I live in austria.